Book a Tour →

 Howard Smith Wharves

 Built into the sandstone cliffs beneath the Story Bridge, this riverside precinct has become Brisbane's most atmospheric dining and events destination.
-Multiple bars and restaurants, river access, and the story of the city's working waterfront heritage beneath it all.
+Multiple bars and restaurants, river access, and the history of the city's working waterfront beneath it all.

 Free to explore · CBD riverside · Evening best